Bayesian Nonparametric Space Partitions: A Survey: Applications

-\textbf{Connection to graphons} The relational modeling applications are closely related to the graphon (graph function) literature~\cite{TPAMI2014peterdaniel}.
-Given the exchangeable relational data for relational modeling, the Aldous--Hoover theorem~\cite{hoover1979relations,aldous1981representations} provides the theoretical foundation to model exchangeable multi-dimensional arrays conditioned on a stochastic partition model.
+\textbf{Connection to graphons:} Relational modelling applications are closely related to the graphon (graph function) literature~\cite{TPAMI2014peterdaniel}.
+Given the exchangeable relational data for relational modelling, the Aldous--Hoover theorem~\cite{aldous1981representations} provides the theoretical foundation to model exchangeable multi-dimensional arrays conditioned on a stochastic partition model.
 A random $2$-dimensional array is separately exchangeable if its distribution is invariant under separate permutations of rows and columns.
-Specifically, the theorem states that: \begin{theorem}~\cite{TPAMI2014peterdaniel,RandomFunPriorsExchArrays} A random array $(R_{ij})$ is separately exchangeable if and only if it can be represented as follows: there exists a random measurable function $F:[0,1]^3 \mapsto \mathcal{X}$ such that $(R_{ij}) \overset{d}{=} \left(F(u_i^{(1)}, u_j^{(2)}, \nu_{ij})\right)$, where $\{u_i^{(1)}\}_i, \{u_j^{(2)}\}_j$ and $\{\nu_{ij}\}_{i,j}$ are two sequences and an array of i.i.d.\ uniform random variables in $[0,1]$, respectively. \end{theorem}
+Specifically, the theorem states that: \begin{theorem}~\cite{TPAMI2014peterdaniel} A random array $(R_{ij})$ is separately exchangeable if and only if it can be represented as follows: there exists a random measurable function $F:[0,1]^3 \mapsto \mathcal{X}$ such that $(R_{ij}) \overset{d}{=} \left(F(u_i^{(1)}, u_j^{(2)}, \nu_{ij})\right)$, where $\{u_i^{(1)}\}_i, \{u_j^{(2)}\}_j$ and $\{\nu_{ij}\}_{i,j}$ are two sequences and an array of i.i.d.~uniform random variables in $[0,1]$, respectively. \end{theorem}

-Many of the existing BNSP models comply with this theorem, with specific forms of mapping function $F$.
-For instance, as illustrated in Figure~\ref{fig:graphon_comparison}, given the uniformly distributed node coordinates $(u_i^{(1)}, u_j^{(2)})$, the regular-grid partition is related to a regular-grid graphon; the MP is related to a $k$d-tree structured graphon; the RTP is related to a guillotine partition graphon; and the RBP is related to a box-wise constant graphon.
+Many of the BNSP models comply with this theorem, with specific forms of mapping function $F$.
+For instance, as illustrated in Figure~\ref{fig:graphon_comparison}, given the uniformly distributed node coordinates $(u_i^{(1)}, u_j^{(2)})$, the regular-grid partition is related to a regular-grid graphon; the hierarchical partitions~(axis-aligned cuts) and hierarchical partitions~(sloped cuts) are related to $k$d-tree structured graphons; the floorplan partition is related to a guillotine partition graphon; and the RBP is related to a box-wise constant graphon.
 All these graphons are piece-wise constant in $[0,1]^2$.